ZhgChg.Li

 const total = parseInt(screenPageViewsReport.totals[0].metricValues[0].value);

-// Iterate through the data returned from the report JSON to assemble the message
+// Iterate through the data in the report's returned JSON to compose the message

 screenPageViewsReport.rows.forEach(function(element, index) {